Core focus

 Textiles & online channels

-I started ventures while at university—gaining hands-on experience in retail and supply chain; after graduation I co-founded an e-commerce company, learning traffic, conversion, and supply-chain rhythm across multiple stores and brand incubation.
+I started ventures while at university, gaining hands-on experience in retail and supply chain.
+After graduation, I co-founded an apparel-focused e-commerce company.
+I built expertise in traffic, conversion, and supply-chain rhythm across multiple stores and brand incubation.

 Joining Orient International, I translated that customer insight and execution into compliant, scalable delivery in a large-enterprise context.